 You get the picture.

-You’ll find when you begin to think this way that there’s a plethora of opportunities to move and stretch your body throughout the day.
+When you begin to think this way, you’ll find that there’s a plethora of opportunities to move and stretch your body throughout the day.
 Even if you only found 3 small windows of 10 mins each, you’ve now just got in 30 mins of practice you normally would have missed.
 Imagine how that could accumulate over a week / month / year…

 Flexible people take advantage of the small windows of opportunity, and that’s one of the reasons why they’re more flexible than most.